asmodeus-p/gesture_order_app/README.txt

 using hand gestures via your laptop camera.
 Gestures are recognized using MediaPipe Hands.

 Latest Changes:
-    - fixed sqlite3 table misalignment
+    - Added Camera Selection Option
-    - UI Changes
+    - UI update/changes

 Next Updates:
     v2.1 Create web app to put orders on the system (Right now you can only put orders through a POST request using postman)